AirBurn0/Codex-Arcanum/README.md

 And also - it says `after 1 round`, right?
 Well, we all knows what can happen with numbers in effects description...
 * Changed Mutated Joker Chips per unique Alchemical from +10 to +15 (just remember about the fact that Runner is a Common Joker too)
 * Blueprint that copies Studious Joker now can be sold for Alchemical!
 (I'm sure everyone wanted this)
-* Chain Reaction now **CAN** be copied by Blueprint, but will not give Negative edition to copies
+* Chain Reaction will not give Negative edition to copies, but will copy card edition properly
 * Antimony makes copied Jokers cost $0 instead of being Eternal (now you can freely sell it to win Boss Blind)
 * Cauldron voucher require 40 Alchemical cards to be selected from any Alchemy Pack to be unlocked
 * Alchemical Tycoon voucher require 10 Alchemical cards to be bought from shop to be unlocked